-DEATH BENEFITS AND TAXES THE SURPRISE WAY TO BE TAX EFFICIENT
+DEATH BENEFITS AND TAXES SAVE MORE THE APPROVED WAY

-There are two ways to arrange lump sum insurance death benefits for employees.
-One leads to benefits that are free of tax and the other to benefits that are taxed.
+There are two ways to provide lump sum death benefit insurance for employees.
+One leads to benefits that are "free" of tax and the other to benefits that are taxed.

 Which way is better?